Speakers List

 using AI for healthcare applications.

-workflows using structure-based generative AI and protein language models for in silico antibody engineering directed towards broadly achieving pandemic preparedness, while at Gandeeva Therapeutics.
+Prior to this, Anjana has developed automated workflows using structure-based generative AI and protein language models for in silico antibody engineering directed towards broadly achieving pandemic preparedness, while at Gandeeva Therapeutics.

 Anjana has earned her PhD from the Department of Chemical and Materials